 Space Reduction Analysis

-Once a space strategy is selected, the model analyzes key data for the portfolio, such as current space and personnel, design standards, project costs, and rent.
+Once a space strategy is selected, the model analyzes critical data for the portfolio, such as current space and personnel, design standards, project costs, and rent.
 The model applies the following logic:

 - Current personnel can be multiplied against design standards to produce a space requirement.